 Utilizing 3D design capabilities before construction is a growing trend for lab design.
 The latest updates in technology allow you to see every aspect of your lab before construction begins.
 You can catch fit issues that could cause you to need to re-order cabinets.
 With Revit & BIM, a design engineer checks how your fume hoods fit in with your wiring, and how your cabinets open next to your workspaces.

 Flexible seating options give your lab room to grow.
 Workbenches for labs come in a variety of styles.
 Lab seating and chairs are the most flexible part of your lab, because they can be rolled from one corner to another.
 Different styles, colors, and comfort options keep your lab on trend without breaking the bank.
+One of the most flexible designs comes from BedcoLab’s Symphony II system can be easily and quickly reconfigured to meet your needs.
+It can also be easily relocated change the design of your laboratory in minutes.

 The first step to designing your new lab space is to contact a Haldeman Homme, Inc. expert.
 They will ask you the right questions to know what kind of laboratory furniture and design will best suit the design you envision.